 Her 2017 investigation into the death of Roshad McIntosh, a Chicago teenager who was shot and killed by a Chicago police officer, led to the reopening of the city’s investigation, and resulted in one of the officers involved being recommended for termination.
 Flores’ investigation is documented in a three-episode CNNgo documentary called “Beneath The Skin.”
 The project won high praise, including an EPPY Award and a National Association of Black Journalists Award.

 Covering criminal justice stories is important for Flores.
-Her project "Disappearing Front Porch,” which gave a voice to children in Chicago who are caught in the crosshairs of violence was viewed over 900,000 times online with an engagement time topping four minutes.
-The project was awarded the "Online Project: News" by the National Association of Black Journalists.
+Her project, “The Disappearing Front Porch,” which gave a voice to children in Chicago who are caught in the crosshairs of violence.
+The project was awarded the Online Project: News by the National Association of Black Journalists.
 In 2017, she was awarded the John Jay/H.F.
 Guggenheim Center on Media, Crime and Justice Reporting Fellowship.

 In 2014, she spent more than two weeks in Mexico’s southern state of Guerrero covering the disappearance of the 43 missing students of Ayotzinapa.
 Her coverage landed her the National Association of Hispanic Journalists’ Large Market Television Hard News Award.

 Prior to moving to Louisiana’s capital city, Flores covered enterprise and breaking news stories at WDSU-TV, the NBC affiliate in New Orleans.
-Starting in September 2007, she reported for KHOU-TV, the CBS affiliate in Houston and started her career in TV reporting at KWTV--TV in Oklahoma City.
+Starting in September 2007, she reported for KHOU-TV, the CBS affiliate in Houston and started her career in TV reporting at KWTV-TV in Oklahoma City.